 As Alaska’s largest oil producer, ConocoPhillips continues to invest in projects on the North Slope.

 In October 2015 first oil was announced at our long-anticipated CD5, the first oil development on Alaska Native lands in the National Petroleum Reserve-Alaska.
-CD5, an extension of the Alpine field, is expected to produce up to 16,000 barrels of oil a day.
+CD5, an extension of the Alpine field, is exceeding its original production target of 16,000 BOPD gross, and is currently producing approximately 37,000 BOPD gross average, year to date.
 In April, ConocoPhillips announced that funding was approved for additional wells and associated on-pad infrastructure to increase production at CD5.
 The additional wells and infrastructure will bring CD5 to its full design and permit capacity.
 The cost of the project is estimated at approximately $190 million, which includes construction, drilling and well tie-ins.

 New Kuparuk Drill Site 2S (DS2S) celebrated first oil in October 2015.
 Both DS2S and CD5 came online early and under budget.